 Chinese students wishing to come to Canada to pursue studies that will

-and undergo a medical examination.
-Study permit applications and all required
+Study permit applications and all essential

 Where to Go to Apply for a Visa

 Some visa application offices have restrictions, and certain applications can

 Chinese visiting Canada for any reason may submit their applications to